Frequently Asked Questions About Installation of A Thermal Clip-On on Picatinny Rail In Front Of A Daytime Scope

 Q: What are the advantages of the LaRue mount over the standard QD mount?

-- The LaRue mount has a sliding lock on the lever.
+- The LaRue and Bering Optics Tactical mounts have a sliding lock on the lever.
 When the lock is engaged, the lever can't be opened, which prevents the release of the Picatinny mount if the lever is accidentally pulled.

-- The second major difference between these two mounts is that the LaRue mount has more convenient tension control.
-Both Picatinny mounts have adjustable tension mechanisms to accommodate different Picatinny rails.
+- The LaRue mount has more convenient tension control.
+All Picatinny mounts have adjustable tension mechanisms to accommodate different Picatinny rails.
 The LaRue Mount has a sprocket on the bottom.
 Rotating the sprocket will adjust the tension.
 You may count clicks.
 You may also mark the position of the sprocket to remember the tension for each rifle with which you have zeroed your device.
 It influences the repeatability of zero.
-The Standard Mount has a nut on the opposite side of the handle.
+Bering Optics Standard and Tactical Mounts have a nut on the opposite side of the handle.
 You have to press the spring-loaded handle for the nut to get out of the slot, then you can tighten or loosen the nut, and make sure that the nut goes back into the slot when you release the handle, and the spring will push the handle out.
-That allows users to make sure that the mount has the proper tension, but it is difficult to remember which position of the nut was for each rifle.
-Therefore, the rule of thumb should apply: When you close the lever, it should almost freely close up to 30 degrees and then you have to force it to lock.
+That allows users to make sure that the mount has the proper tension, but it is difficult to remember which position of the nut is for each rifle.
+Therefore, the rule of thumb should apply: When you close the lever, it should almost freely close up to 30 degrees, and then you have to force it to lock.

-With all this said, the only disadvantage of the LaRue Mount is that it will not lock on a non-standard ultra-low-profile Picatinny rail.
-Some people decided to modify the standard rail to make the scope axis about ¼” lower.
-This is a very doubtful solution, as it provides a little gain in accuracy and rules out many mounts designed for standard rails.
-Bering Optics Standard mount will lock on this non-standard ultra-low-profile Picatinny rail.
+With all this said, the only disadvantage of the LaRue Mount is that it will not lock onto a non-standard ultra-low-profile Picatinny rail.
+Some people have modified the standard rail to lower the scope axis by about ¼", but this is a questionable solution—it offers minimal gain in accuracy while making many mounts designed for standard rails unusable.
+Bering Optics Standard and Tactical mounts will lock onto this non-standard ultra-low-profile Picatinny rail.
+Read this article for the details.

 Q: How much precision does the rifle maintain with the clip-on installed?